kirui93/ScenTrees.jl/docs/src/tutorial/tutorial1.md

   include("TreeApprox.jl")
   include("StochPaths.jl")
   include("LatticeApprox.jl")
+  include("bushinessNesDistance.jl")
-  export TreeApproximation!, LatticeApproximation, Tree, nodes, stage, height, leaves,
+  export TreeApproximation!, LatticeApproximation,Tree,Lattice,nodes,stage,height,leaves,
-        root,partTree, buildProb!, treeplot, plotD, PlotLattice,
-        GaussianSamplePath,RunningMaximum
+        root,partTree,buildProb!,treeplot,plotD,PlotLattice,bushinessNesDistance,
+        GaussianSamplePath1D,GaussianSamplePath2D,RunningMaximum1D,RunningMaximum2D,path
 end
 ```
-The most important functions in this module are `TreeApproximation!()` and `LatticeApproximation()` since these are the tow functions which are used to approximate scenario trees and scenario lattices respectively.
-The other important function is the `Tree()` function which gives the basic structure of the scenario tree.
+The most important functions in this module are `TreeApproximation!()` and `LatticeApproximation()` since these are the two functions which are used to approximate scenario trees and scenario lattices respectively.
+The other important function is the `Tree(BranchingStructure,dimension)` function which gives the basic starting structure of a scenario tree.

 All of the above functions have been documented in their respective scripts and the user can find out what each function does by putting a `?` before the function.
 For example, `?leaves` will give an explanation of what the function `leaves` does.